-The bike is compact and is a good choice if you have a small space.
+The compact recumbent bike is a good choice if you live in a small space or apartment.
 Still, users up to 300 pounds can use the bike comfortably.

 So, though you don’t get all features that are present in an expensive model, you surely can’t beat the functionality offered by this low-budget bike.

 - Adjustable seat up to 6 feet in height